gazman-sdk/Life-Cycle/README.md

 Signals
 -------
 A method of sharing information between classes.<br>
-How to create a custom event in Android?
+How would you usualy create a custom event in Android?

 ```Java
 interface ISayHi